davidgwking/adhere/README.md

 #### dependencies

-There are two types of dependencies: property and schema.
+There are two types of dependencies: **property** and **schema**.
 Dependencies are only tested if a value associated with the property name exists.

-A property dependency is a mapping of property name to array of property name.
+A **property dependency** is a mapping of property name to array of property names.
+The property is only valid if all of its dependencies are also valid.
+Property dependencies can reference patternProperties.

 ```js
 {
   type: 'object',